john-asana/john-asana/README.md

 - Hi, I’m John Lashlee.
-- Most of my work is private because it's for my job.
+- I work for Asana.
+Most of my work is private because it's for my job.
 - I’m interested in causal inference and forecasting.
 - I’m looking to collaborate on data science.
 - Reach me at johnl@asana.com.